CROP: Conservative Reward for Model-based Offline Policy Optimization: Related Work

 \section{Related Work}

-In offline RL, there is no opportunity of improving exploration during policy optimization.
-When offline data sufficiently cover the state-action space, online RL methods can perform well without additional modification ~\cite{Agarwal2019AnOP}.
-However, in more common cases offline data is insufficiently covered.
-Using out-of-distribution (OOD) actions is necessary to find better policies, but also brings potential risks, which need to be balanced in policy optimization~\cite{offlineRLReview}.
-Online RL methods often perform extremely poorly in such settings due to overestimation caused by the distribution shift~\cite{d4rl, CQL}.
-Below, we discuss how existing offline methods address this challenge.
+Offline RL presents no opportunity for exploration during policy optimization.
+When offline data sufficiently cover the state-action space, existing online RL methods can perform effectively without additional modification~\cite{Agarwal2019AnOP}.
+However, in more common cases, offline data are insufficiently covered.
+Using out-of-distribution (OOD) actions is necessary to find better policies, but this approach also brings potential bias and risks, which should be balanced in policy optimization~\cite{offlineRLReview}.
+For a single update step, the probability of the OOD value function being underestimated and overestimated is equal.
+However, since the policy optimization prefers actions with higher value functions and the Bellman equation used in the value function estimation includes bootstrapping, overestimation can accumulate catastrophically~\cite{CQL}.
+Online RL methods often perform extremely poorly in such settings~\cite{d4rl, CQL}.
+In the following section, we discuss how existing offline methods address the overestimation challenge.

-\textbf{Model-free offline RL:} Existing model-free offline RL methods can be broadly categorized into policy constraint and value regularization.
-Policy constraint methods introduce constraints based on the behavior policy, directly restricting the learned policy to be close to the behavior policy~\cite{BCQ, TD3+BC, EMaQ} or avoiding OOD actions in Bellman backup operator~\cite{BEAR}.
+\textbf{Model-free offline RL:} Policy constraint methods introduce hard constraints to either (1) directly constrain the learned policy to stay near the behavior policy~\cite{BCQ, TD3+BC, EMaQ} or (2) prevent OOD actions from being used in the Bellman backup updates~\cite{BEAR, MCQ, IQL}.
 These methods directly limit the scope of policy optimization and may perform poorly when the behavioral policy is inferior.
-In contrast, value regularization methods avoid OOD actions indirectly by underestimating the value function.
-Value regularization can be achieved by conservatively estimating value function~\cite{CQL, ATAC, MCQ}, or penalizing uncertainty based on Q function ensembles~\cite{EDAC, PBRL}.
+By contrast, underestimating the value function can avoid OOD actions indirectly without hard constraint.
+Such underestimation can be achieved directly by penalizing uncertainty based on Q function ensembles~\cite{EDAC, PBRL} or implicitly by redesigning the loss function~\cite{CQL, ATAC}.